buddakhiin/Manjaro-Linux-Gaming-Scripts/README.md

 # Warning

-These playbooks are made for Desktop Computer with Arch Linux based Distribution and AMD Hardware, they're not tested on Laptops or Intel+Nvidia Hardware combo, use at your own risk !!!
+These playbooks are made for Desktop Computer with Arch Linux based Distribution and AMD Hardware.
+These playbooks has been tested on Lenovo Legion 5 with Nvidia RTX GPU and AMD CPU.

 # I want to contribute